 We all like to think we know what makes a room look perfect.
-We have a great understanding when it comes to selecting the right colours, the best fabrics and the most eye-catching accessories.
+We have a great understanding when it comes to selecting the right colors, the best fabrics and the most eye-catching accessories.
 We may make a great deal of effort to listen to the opinions of others, but in the end we tend to listen most to our own concepts and intuition.

 There seems to be one area, however, in which many of us wrestle with our conflicting ideas.
 This is in regard to that age-old question about whether to choose form or function.
 Needless to say, some items combine both, but there is rarely a 50-50 outcome in deciding which is the more necessary at any given time.